Commonality: Interactive and Engaging Environments

 Many skills are met through music and movement activities.
 Children move their bodies in various ways, demonstrating their perceptual motor skills, responsiveness to language, self-expression through dance, and social relationships with familiar adults and peers through imitation.

-Does your program have examples of one or more a project that exemplifies interactive and engaging environments?
-Let us know and you may be featured here.
+Does your program have a story that exemplifies holistic development?
+Let us know and it might be featured here.